manubot/manubot/README.md

 The `--upgrade` argument ensures `pip` updates an existing `manubot` installation if present.

+Some functions in this package require [Pandoc](https://pandoc.org/), which must be [installed](https://pandoc.org/installing.html) separately on the system.
+The pandoc-manubot-cite filter depends on Pandoc as well as panflute (a Python package).
+Users must install a [compatible version of panflute](https://github.com/sergiocorreia/panflute#supported-pandoc-versions) based on their Pandoc version.
+For example, on a system with Pandoc 2.9, install the appropriate panflute like `pip install panflute==1.12.5`.

 ## Usage

 Installing the python package creates the `manubot` command line program.